es3n1n/rctf2pages/README.md

 - Remove "Register now" button from the main page (this is in config, you'd have to replace it on every html page).
 - Fix landing page image urls in html config.

+### Development Environment

+After you've finished preparing your archived CTF for publication, it never hurts to check how it will actually be displayed to people once you deploy it on GitHub Pages.

+To do that, you can use the [`serve.py`](serve.py) Python script, which somewhat emulates the behavior of a GitHub Pages web server.
+To use it, just invoke it from the CTF directory, and your site will be available at `localhost:8000`.

 ### GitHub Pages Setup

 Follow [GitHub documentation](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site).